One-Way Topological Automata and the Tantalizing Effects of Their Topological Features

 \section{Computational Strengths of Properties on Topological Spaces}

 The behaviors of topological automata reflect chosen topological spaces and continuous maps.
-Since those topological concepts are described by ``properties'' of topologies.
-An example of such properties is the \emph{Hausdorf separation axiom}.
+Since those topological concepts are described by ``properties'' (or ``features'') of topologies.
+An example of such properties is the \emph{Hausdorff separation axiom}.
 It is thus possible to compare the strengths of two different properties of topological spaces by evaluating the computational power of the corresponding topological automata.
-For our purpose, it is desirable to disregard the two endmarkers in a general treatment of properties of topological spaces because they are quite different in behaviors from other input symbols.
+For our purpose, it is ideal to disregard the two endmarkers for a general treatment of such properties because the endmarkers are quite different in behavior from other standard input symbols.
 Therefore, unlike the other sections, we intend to use ``markless 1dta's'' (which have no endmarker, discussed in Section \ref{sec:elimination}) throughout this section.